Nav.igating Financial Resources for Expecting Families

 1. Create a “before and after” budget to determine if there are shortfalls.

-You can learn budget basics here, but once you determine how much was left over each month before baby, it’s a good idea to review what budget changes are likely after baby is born.
+You can learn budget basics here, but once you determine how much was leftover each month before baby, it’s a good idea to review what budget changes are likely after the baby is born.
 Do you plan to go back to work?
 Do you receive paid maternity leave?
 If not, how much does that reduce your income, and how does that impact the budget?

 2. Determine how you’ll spend less and examine opportunities to earn more.